 Managing LinkedIn Recommendations

-To manage LinkedIn recommendations after they are received, scroll down to the ‘Recommendations’ area on your profile.
-Hover your mouse to the right of the ‘Recommendations’ title and click on the ‘Manage’ link.
+To manage LinkedIn recommendations after they are received, scroll down to the ‘Recommendations’ area on your LinkedIn profile.
+Click on the pencil icon to the right of ‘Ask to be recommended’.
 This will take you to the ‘Recommendations’ page where you can view recommendations you’ve received, recommendations you’ve given, ask for recommendations and give recommendations.

 In the Recommendations section you can also: